organix/uFork/ufork-wasm/awp.md

 # Actor Wire Protocol

-The Actor Wire Protocol (AWP) facilitates the secure, unreliable, and unordered delivery of messages between actors over the network.
+The Actor Wire Protocol (AWP) facilitates the secure delivery of messages between actors over a network.
+Such a network could consist of machines distributed across the globe, or CPU cores sharing the same chip.
 Messages can contain actor addresses, allowing actors to perform introductions.
-It is a low-level protocol, in that it assumes application-level guarantees like reliability and ordering will be achieved through message passing.

-The protocol assumes an underlying _transport_ providing secure, unreliable, and unordered delivery of small binary blobs between machines.
+The protocol assumes an underlying _transport_ providing secure delivery of small binary blobs.
 At the transport level, connections are established between _parties_.
 Every party has a secure _name_ that it can prove it owns, and may have a network _address_ to help other parties find it.

 When an actor wishes to communicate with actors outside of its own address space, it does so via a party.
 When a party receives a message, it attempts to